maxwellmoreira/mxs-voting-module/README.md

 | Start voting agenda | [PUT]   /agenda |
 | Vote Agenda | [POST]  /vote |
 | Count votes and define a winner | [GET]   /vote/vote-counting |

+>This project supports the springdoc-openapi library used for automated documentation generation in Spring Boot projects.
+So Swagger-ui and OpenAPI 3 will be implemented in the project.

+>The Swagger UI page will then be available at http://server:port/context-path/swagger-ui.html and the OpenAPI description will be available at the following url for json format: http://server:port/context-path/v3/api-docs

 #### Create agenda